-These Title IX Sexual Harassment Procedures apply only to (1) complaints of Title IX Sexual Harassment or (2) complaints that include acts of Title IX Sexual Harassment, Sexual Misconduct, and violations of other policies, where the allegations involve the same parties or are otherwise materially related.
+These Title IX Sexual Harassment Procedures apply only to (1) complaints of Title IX Sexual Harassment or (2) complaints that include acts of Title IX Sexual Harassment, Sexual Misconduct, and violations of other policies including the Code of Social Conduct, where the allegations involve the same parties or are otherwise materially related.
 Complaints of Sexual Misconduct which do not include allegations of Title IX Sexual Harassment, as defined in the Policy, are governed by the College's Sexual Misconduct Procedures.